Ledig stilling på Universitetet i Oslo

 The application with attachments must be delivered in our electronic recruiting system, please follow the link “Apply for this job”.
 Foreign applicants are advised to attach an explanation of their University's grading system.
 Please note that all documents should be in English (or a Scandinavian language).

-When evaluating the application, emphasis will be given to the applicant’s academic and personal prerequisites to carry out the project.
-Applicants may be called in for an interview.
+When evaluating the application, emphasis will be given to the eventuelt “project description” and the applicant’s academic and personal prerequisites to carry out the project.
+Interviews with the best qualified candidates will be arranged.

 Please see the guidelines and regulations for appointments to Research Fellowships at the University of Oslo.

 No one can be appointed for more than one PhD Research Fellowship period at the University of Oslo.